deepaksharma1992/Pneumonia-Detector/README.md

 This project is an classic example on how to use transfer learning with our own Convolutional neural network.
 We are extending InceptionV3 model by adding our own layers to predict the X-Ray images containing Pneumonia.

-Classification models used in this datasets are- Transfer Learning
+Classification models used in this datasets are- Transfer Learning,
-CNN
+CNN,
 Tensorflow Neural Network

 Techonlogies Used in This Project

-Pandas
+Pandas,
-Numpy
+Numpy,
-Tensorflow
+Tensorflow,
-Keras
+Keras,
-Convolutional Neural Network
+Convolutional Neural Network,
-Confusion Matrix
+Confusion Matrix,
-Matplotlib
+Matplotlib,
 InceptionV3 Transfer Learning Model